URBAN PASTORALS

 Lee Meichner (they series)

-A Somerville (Davis Square) resident of 23 years, I volunteer with the Somerville Community Growing Center, Somerville Stands Together, the Climate Coalition of Somerville and the Cambridge/Somerville node and Solidarity Working Group of 350Mass.
-I taught Queer and Gender Studies, Theater and Performance Studies, and Climate Justice at Brandeis University (Waltham, MA) for 31 years.
-Prior to joining the academy, I worked as a theater artist, with training as a director and making my living as an Actors Equity stage manager.
-In recent years I’ve been part of the creative team of the Artists' Theater of Boston.
-Now, I’m curating Urban Pastorals as a vehicle for imagining justice between and within generations and among species.
+A Somerville (Davis Square) resident of 23 years, Tom volunteers with the Somerville Community Growing Center, Somerville Stands Together, the Climate Coalition of Somerville, the Cambridge/Somerville node and Solidarity Working Group of 350Mass, and The Racial Justice Collaborative.
+He taught Queer and Gender Studies, Theater and Performance Studies, and Climate Justice at Brandeis University (Waltham, MA) for 31 years.
+Prior to joining the academy, Tom worked as a theater artist, with training as a director and making a living as an Actors Equity stage manager.
+In recent years he has been part of the creative team of the Artists' Theater of Boston.
+Through a Public Humanities/Community Engagement Grant from the Mandel Center for the Humanities at Brandeis University (Waltham, Massachusetts), Tom created and curates Urban Pastorals as a vehicle for imagining justice between and within generations and among species.

 Lee Meichner (they series)